 OD measurements have been used extensively for modeling purposes.
-This includes modeling of the growth boundaries of S. aureus at different levels of relative humidity, pH, potassium sorbate, and calcium propionate and modeling the effect of the antimicrobial compound reuterin on the growth of E. coli at different combinations of temperature, pH, and NaCl.
-OD has also been used to determine $5-\log{10}$ -unit reductions of E. coli in apple cider (see also Section 1.1.1).
-Cider inoculated with $10^7$ cfu ml-1 was exposed to the different treatments investigated, after which a 10-μl sample of the cider was transferred to a microtiter well containing Tryptic Soy Broth and incubated.
-If a $5-\log{10}$ -unit reduction occurred during the treatment, the $10-\mu$ l sample would contain <1 cfu and therefore no growth would be observed in the well.

-OD data have also been used for the determination of growth boundaries, i.e., the growth/no growth models (see Chapter 3).
-The growth boundaries of the spoilage organism Z. bailii were investigated at different combinations of salt, sugar, acetic acid, and pH at a constant temperature of 30°C. Growth was measured by a Bioscreen analyzer, but between measurements the Bioscreen plates were incubated in closed containers in an incubator.
+This includes modeling of the growth boundaries of S. aureus at different levels of relative humidity, pH, potassium sorbate, and calcium propionate50 and modeling the effect of the antimicrobial compound reuterin on the growth of E. coli at different combinations of temperature, pH, and NaCl.8 OD has also been used to determine $5-\log{10}$ -unit reductions of E. coli in apple cider (see also Section 1.1.1).5 Cider inoculated with 10^7 cfu ml-1 was exposed to the different treatments investigated, after which a 10-μl sample of the cider was transferred to a microtiter well containing Tryptic Soy Broth and incubated.
+If a $5-\log{10}$ -unit reduction occurred during the treatment, the 10-μl sample would contain <1 cfu and therefore no growth would be observed in the well.5 organism Z. bailii were investigated at different combinations of salt, sugar, acetic acid, and pH at a constant temperature of 30°C. Growth was measured by a Bioscreen analyzer, but between measurements the Bioscreen plates were incubated in closed containers in an incubator.
 Masana and Baranyi studied the growth boundaries of B. thermosphacta in multi-well plates, but inspected the wells visually for growth.
-The interface between survival and death of E. coli O157:H7 in a mayonnaise model system was studied by McKellar et al. A cocktail of five strains of E. coli O157:H7 was inoculated at a level of 10 cfu ml-1 into 5-ml tubes under different environmental conditions, and growth was observed visually.
+The interface between survival and death of E. coli O157:H7 in a mayonnaise model system was studied by McKellar et al. A cocktail of five strains of E. coli O157:H7 was inoculated at a level of 107 cfu ml-1 into 5-ml tubes under different environmental conditions, and growth was observed visually.
 In the case of no growth, the samples were diluted 100-fold into Tryptic Soy Broth and incubated again.
-Continued absence of growth was interpreted as a >5.7 log reduction in viable cell numbers.
+Continued absence of growth was interpreted as a >5.7 log reduction in viable cell numbers under the test conditions.
+Survival was hence defined as a <5.7 log reduction in viable cell numbers.